Monthly Milestones for Baby Development

 - Create an open floor, playful baby gym.
 Simply spread a blanket over soft floorings, like low-pile carpeted surfaces (avoid linoleum and hardwood surfaces as this would be too hard of a surface for your baby to exercise).
 Give your baby plenty of floor space and time to roll and ﬂip as he or she pleases.

-If you have questions when it comes to baby development and how your little one is progressing, contact one of our pediatric clinics.
+If you have questions when it comes to baby development and your baby’s progress, contact one of our pediatric clinics for pediatric physical therapy.
 We have therapists who specialize in developmental milestones and they would be happy to get to know your baby and help them reach their full potential.